pytorch/pytorch/docs/source/notes/amp_examples.rst

 Gradient scaling helps prevent gradient underflow when training with mixed precision, as explained :ref:`here<gradient-scaling>`.

-Instances of :class:`torch.cuda.amp.AmpScaler` help perform the steps of gradient scaling conveniently, as shown in the following code snippets.
+Instances of :class:`torch.cuda.amp.GradScaler` help perform the steps of gradient scaling conveniently, as shown in the following code snippets.